 GeneCards Summary for TUBA1A Gene

 TUBA1A (Tubulin, Alpha 1a) is a Protein Coding gene.
-Diseases associated with TUBA1A include lissencephaly 3 and lissencephaly due to tuba1a mutation.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Diseases associated with TUBA1A include lissencephaly due to tuba1a mutation and lissencephaly 3.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
 GO annotations related to this gene include GTP binding and structural molecule activity.
 An important paralog of this gene is TUBA3C.

 UniProtKB/Swiss-Prot for TUBA1A Gene

 Tubulin is the major constituent of microtubules.
 It binds two moles of GTP, one at an exchangeable site on the beta chain and one at a non-exchangeable site on the alpha chain

 Microtubules are cylindrical tubes of 20-25 nm in diameter.
 They are composed of protofilaments which are in turn composed of alpha- and beta-tubulin polymers.
 Each microtubule is polarized; at one end alpha-subunits are exposed (-) and at the other, beta-subunits are exposed (+).